aarron-lee/SimpleDeckyTDP/README.md

 ## Compatibility

 Tested on ChimeraOS, NobaraOS, SteamFork, and Bazzite.
+Also usable on official SteamOS, but requires a manual ryzenadj installation.

 Other distros not tested.
 Intel support is experimental and still a work in progress.